arjunattam/vscode-chat/CONTRIBUTING.md

 ## Repo structure

-The repo has two parts that communicate with message passing.
+The repo has three parts:

+1. Main extension code in TypeScript, in `src/**`
-- `src/ui/...`: the webview UI code, written with Vue.js
+2. Webview UI code, written with Vue.js, in `src/ui/**`
-- `src/...`: everything else except UI.
-This is the main extension code, written in TypeScript
+3. OAuth service, built with the Serverless framework, in `oauth-service/**`

 ## Building